 Sorry, Barkeeper's friend or Shaklee's at-ease will break down caked on/nasty messes!
 Barkeeper's friend is next to Comet/Bon Ami.
 Shaklee is through their website, www.shaklee.com

 I always use olive oil in ANYTHING I am cooking in my stainless steel cookware.
 And I have always used Cameo cleanser(white container), which is near Comet at my grocery store.
-My mother swears by the stuff, and I use it now too.
-It is GREAT!!!

 The trick to keep food from sticking is to heat the pan first, then put in the oil.

 Try oven cleaner and/or steel wool to clean the burnt stains.

 That is precisely why I don't use stainless cookware any longer.....I'll take my chances with the nonstick....I love my T-Fal!